 The roof structure is organized in an 8 x 8 m grid of timber columns, further broken down into modules 4 x 4 m.
 Each module is built with pre-fabricated components that can be customized to meet the current and future needs of the building and give the best conditions for people and nature to thrive within the office spaces and courtyards below it.

-for a sustainable future
+for a contemporary future

 The workspaces within allow an agile and a concentrated workflow.
 They are zoned into collective and dynamic areas which are separated from smaller traditional cellular type offices.
 The modular building system allows easy adaptability for evolving space needs.
 This will secure a future-proof flexibility for the various functions housed within.

 The landscape is based on Seville’s rich vernacular of nature typologies – from cultivated to natural.
 A symbiosis between the additive qualities of the JRC’s structure and the organic, wild and permeable.
 The JRC showcases both green and blue bio climatic and sustainable principles, inviting in the public to experience the local biodiversity.